 You can also see how your score has changed over time:

 Many credit cards today offer some type of credit monitoring service.
 Some provide a FICO score, while others provide a VantageScore.

 Capital One, Chase, and Discover all have tools that are free and open to the public, regardless of whether you’re a cardholder or not.
-In other cases you need to be an actual cardholder to access the issuer’s service, like with the Uber Visa Card.
+In other cases you need to be an actual cardholder to access the issuer’s service.

 - Damage & Theft Purchase Protection: Eligible purchases are covered for 90 days against damage and theft.

 - Extended Warranty: Get an extra 24 months added to eligible manufacturer’s warranties.